 - You fail to provide a payment schedule at all and/or do not pay any or all of the claimed amount

 If you do not send a payment schedule with all the relevant details, you forfeit your chance to exclude amounts and owe the full amount of the payment claim.
-The contractor has the right to enforce this in a court.
+The contractor has the right to enforce this in court.
 On top of this, you may not be allowed to participate in any adjudication process if one should occur.

 During an adjudication, there is no hearing.
-A contractor can complete the entire process via paperwork between themselves and a dispute adjudicator nominated by Authorised Nominating Authority (ANA).
+A contractor can complete the entire process via paperwork between themselves and a dispute adjudicator nominated by the Authorised Nominating Authority (ANA).
 Within 10-15 business days, the adjudicator will have decided how much the developer should pay and when.
 From this point, there is almost no appeal after the adjudicator’s determination, and the contractor can enforce the ruling in a court of law.
 The adjudicator can then charge their costs to both the contractor and the developer, though the adjudicator can choose how to distribute their fees.

 3. Court orders